 Bifactor Grade Response Model

-The Bifactor-GRM is an extension of the conventional GRM and is a part of IRT models.
-In a Bifactor-GRM, items are allowed to load onto a general factor (akin to a general ability or trait in the respondent) and one or more specific or group factors (specific abilities or traits) (Reise et al., 2010).
-The probability that an examinee’s response falls at or above a particular ordered category given θ.
-P(Yij≥k|θ,cj(k),α)=ecj(k)+αjGθiG+αjSsθiSs1+ecj(k)+αjGθiG+αjSsθiSs,#1
+The Bifactor-GRM (Gibbons et al., 2007; Reise et al., 2010) is an extension of the conventional GRM (Samejima, 1969) and is suitable for handling ordinal response data.
+Suppose a test involves one general factor and S specific factors and each item is related to the general factor and one of the S specific factors (Toland et al., 2017).
+Assume item j is associated with a general factor g and a specific factor s, and responses to item j is polytomous with ordered categorical values of 1, …, K. The cumulative probability that a respondent i’s response falls at or above a particular ordered category, given latent trait θ, can be formulated as:

-In which P is the probability to provide a response equal to k or greater given a person's location on general factor (G) and a specific trait (S), category k's item-intercept cj(k) as defined cj(k)= αjβj(k), and the conditional item discrimination parameter on G (αjG) and on S (αjSs).
-The person parameter θiG represents person i's location (ability or trait) on G, whereas θiSs represents person i’s location on S. For each person there are several specific trait scores equivalent to the number of specific traits defining the model (Toland et al., 2017).
+(1)

+in which, θg represents the respondents’ latent trait on the general factor, while θs denotes their latent trait on the specific factor.
+The parameters ajg and ajs are the discrimination of item j on the general and specific factors, respectively, and bjk is the threshold for category k.
+The constant D is added as a scaling factor, typically set to 1 or 1.7.

 Based on Equation (1), the category response functions, which indicate the probability of responding to a particular category given θ, can be calculated by subtraction of adjacent boundary functions,

-Pjkθ=PJk*θ -PJ,k+1*θ.#2

-Method
+(2)

+in which, and are two adjacent cumulative probabilities.

+Simulation Study

 Design Factors

-This study conducts a Monte Carlo simulation to assess the effects of non-normality on latent trait distributions within a bifactor model, which is a common framework in psychometric and educational assessments.
-The model accounts for both a general factor and various specific factors that describe individual abilities.
-Furthermore, the research incorporates four-category polytomous items, which are frequently used in these fields.
-Drawing on methodologies established in prior studies (Auné, 2020; Mao, 2022; Rijmen, 2011; Svetina et al., 2017; Wang et al., 2018), it explores how deviations from normality in these latent traits affect model outcomes.
-In a bifactor model, individuals are characterized by a single general factor (θg) and several specific factors (θsk), where k represents the number of specific factors.
-The simulation aims to elucidate the impact of latent trait non-normality on model performance, providing insights that are critical for both theoretical understanding and practical application in psychological and educational evaluation.
+This study conducts a Monte Carlo simulation to assess the impacts of non-normality issue on both factor and specific factor within a bifactor model.
+Additionally, the research incorporates four-category polytomous items, which are frequently used in psychometric and educational assessments.
+Drawing on methodologies established in prior studies (Auné, 2020; Mao, 2022; Rijmen, 2011; Svetina et al., 2017; Wang et al., 2018), this study will summarize common and practical non-normality issues and explore how deviations from normality can affect bifactor model parameters estimation To observe this, a total of five variables were manipulated, as shown in Table 1.

 Table 1.